15 predictions for ICS cybersecurity in 2018

 The cuffs will come off of Internet connectivity for ICS systems as IT technology is increasingly integrated with ICS systems to achieve operational efficiencies.
 Progressive companies will implement new technologies and procedures necessary to not only bridge IT and OT, but also to defend their ICS from this source of cyber threats.

 - Artificial intelligence becomes more mainstream for ICS systems to provide next-generation security to fight cyber threats.
-Organizations grappling with ICS cybersecurity staffing and skills shortages are turning to AI solutions to achieve security and productivity goals.
+Organizations grappling with ICS cybersecurity staffing and skills shortages are turning to AI solutions to achieve cybersecurity and productivity goals.
 AI-powered monitoring tools are now able to discover breaches automatically and provide information on remediation.

 - The shortage of ICS cybersecurity skills will open the door for vendors to provide full security services.
 These services will move beyond risk assessments to become more full service.